 Educational Pursuits

-Margaret’s academic journey began at the prestigious Convent of the Sacred Heart in Greenwich, Connecticut.
-Here, she honed her intellectual curiosity and developed the confidence that would later serve her well in front of the camera.
+Margaret’s academic journey began at the prestigious Convent of the Sacred Heart in Greenwich, Connecticut, where she graduated with honors in 1998.
+Here, she honed her intellectual curiosity and developed the confidence that would later serve her well in front of the camera during high-stakes political interviews and debates.

 Her thirst for knowledge and understanding of global affairs led her to the University of Virginia, where she majored in Foreign Affairs and Middle East Studies.
-Not content with a surface-level understanding, Margaret also pursued a minor in Arabic, demonstrating her commitment to truly grasping the nuances of international relations.
+Not content with a surface-level understanding, Margaret also pursued a minor in Arabic, demonstrating her commitment to truly grasping the nuances of international relations and Middle Eastern politics.
+She graduated with the highest distinction in 2002 and was named an Emmerich-Wright scholar for her outstanding thesis.

-Perhaps one of the most formative experiences of her educational career was her time as a Fulbright-Hays Scholar in Jordan.
-Immersed in the Arabic language and Middle Eastern culture, Margaret gained invaluable insights that would later inform her reporting on foreign affairs.
+Perhaps one of the most formative experiences of her educational career was her time as a Fulbright-Hays Scholar at Yarmouk University in Irbid, Jordan.
+Immersed in the Arabic language and Middle Eastern culture, Margaret gained invaluable insights that would later inform her reporting on foreign affairs, diplomatic negotiations, and international conflicts.
+It was during this time that she became roommates with Samia Yakub, whose brother would later become her husband.

 Rising Through the Ranks: A Career Overview